Diderot-Language/examples/README.md

 which can compute on globals and strand states between per-strand updates.
 * [`life`](life/): Conway's Game of Life.
 Demonstrates strand communication and snapshots for watching how strand state changes.
+* [`steps`](steps/): Documents interaction of strand communication, strand updates, global updates, and snapshots, in a strand collection.
 * [`plot1d`](plot1d/): Plots a univariate function reconstructed by convolution of 1-D, possibly with border control, and transformed by lifted functions.
 * [`unicode`](unicode/): Computes nothing, but comments include a Diderot Unicode cheatsheet,